pionere/devilutionX/docs/installing.md

 **Requires firmware v1.5+**

-- Copy [devilutionx-rg350.opk](https://github.com/diasurgical/devilutionX/releases/latest/download/devilutionx-rg350.opk) to `/media/sdcard/APPS/`.
+- Copy the OPK file to `/media/sdcard/APPS/`.
 - Copy the MPQ files to `/media/home/.local/share/diasurgical/devilution/` -
  **NOTE:** You can copy the MPQ files to sdcard instead and create a symlink at the expected location.
 To do this, SSH into your RG350 and run: